Which place is cheaper, Cairns or Adelaide?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the southern hemisphere, summer is in January and winter is in July.

 Cairns gets a good bit of rain this time of year.
 Adelaide usually gets less rain in April than Cairns.
 Adelaide gets 38 mm (1.5 in) of rain, while Cairns receives 273 mm (10.8 in) of rain this time of the year.
+April to October is the dry season in Cairns.

 Adelaide usually gets less rain in October than Cairns.
 Adelaide gets 37 mm (1.5 in) of rain, while Cairns receives 44 mm (1.7 in) of rain this time of the year.
+Also, April to October in Cairns is the dry season.
+November to March in Cairns is the rainy season.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|